 Travel activities in this category consist of walking and bicycling trips occurring between, and within, TAZs.
+This does not include modes that have recently emerged including electric scooters.
 These trips are a function of existing and assumed future land-use patterns; more compact and mixed-use land use scenarios lead to a greater number of bicycle and pedestrian trips.
 With the MPO's adopted land use scenario, nonmotorized trips are forecasted to grow by 22 percent between Base Year and the 2040 No-Build conditions.